fjvallarino/monomer/tasks.md

   - Add documentation to all exported functions
   - Review after documenting
     - Remove IsString for WidgetType?
+      - Most likely not needed.
+Haddock has problems when running outside stack because OverloadedStrings is in package.yaml.
     - KeyReleased / BtnReleased is inconsistent.
 Use a single convention.
+    - Remove draggableRender.
+    - Does adding all the isXXXXEvent back make sense?
     - restrictValue -> clamp.
     - Can validModel (inputField) handle WidgetData instead of only Lens?
     - Check _wniOverlay.
 Can it be replaced with overlayPath check?
       - Scroll related test case is also weird.
     - Split CmbImageFit
     - Some WidgetType related things needed to be changed because Haddock failed to parse.
+    - Remove compositeExt and make compositeV_ not force an event handler.
   - Create user documentation
     - Overview of the library
     - Tutorials